Fulfill Your Insurance CE Completely Online

 Individual Courses below are offered for regular retail price if purchased separately.
 (Filing Fees are included in your price)

-learninsurance.com is powered by 360training.com, Inc. a fully accredited provider of mandatory Ohio insurance continuing education coursework for preparing for examination through the Ohio Department of Insurance.
-Our courses are 100% online and include everything you need to fulfill your CE requirement for your Ohio Insurance License renewal.
-We recommend you check your state’s requirements prior to enrolling.
-(Provider – 360training.com, Inc. #34732.)
+learninsurance.com is a fully accredited provider of mandatory insurance continuing education coursework for preparing for examination through the Iowa Department of Insurance.
+Our courses are 100% online and will help you fulfill the online portion of your CE requirement to renew your Iowa Insurance License.

-Build your Continuing Education Renewal Package today!
-Through access to the entire CE course catalog, you can complete all required courses needed to renew your Ohio Insurance License.
+Through access to the entire CE course catalog, you can complete all required courses needed to renew your Iowa Insurance License.

 The insurance industry in the United States consists of more than 5,000 companies with over $1.8 trillion in assets.
 The insurance industry is one of the largest and most interdependent of the United States industries, making it a critical U.S. industry.
 Insurance fraud has become one of the most prevalent and costly white-collar crimes.
 According to a published study by the Coalition Against Insurance Fraud (CAIF), fraud is among the most prominent cost components escalating the costs of insurance.
 The CAIF has estimated the annual loss figures relative to insurance fraud (non health insurance) to be approximately $26 billion.
 F raud is costing companies, businesses, and individuals, who pay higher insurance premiums.
 Identifying, targeting, and dismantling those individuals, organized groups, and con artists committing fraud against the insurance industry will accomplish reducing the amount of economic loss to the insurance industry due to fraud.
 This course provides an overview of insurance fraud, which will provide the student with an understanding of the nature, costs, results and methods of preventing insurance fraud.
 The ultimate goal of this course is to increase awareness of insurance fraud and demonstrate the importance of preventing insurance fraud.
 Topics covered include: Ethics, Fraud Detection and Prevention, Patterns and Indicators of Fraudulent Claims, Legal Issues, and Consumer Protection.

-Legal & Moral Issues in the Insurance Industry OH – (General)
+Legal & Moral Issues in the Insurance Industry IA – (General)

 Our industry is being besieged by matters of compliance.
 This is especially true in the areas of life insurance and securities.
 Some may privately express the view that compliance is an impediment to doing business and doing it successfully.
 But isnt the question really: should shortoterm gains take priority over Long Term client relationships?
 At first sight, it seems that career agents for the major companies are most affected by strict compliance regulations.
 While, independent insurance agents and those not closely associated with a major insurer are untouched by compliance requirements.
 Compliance enforcement and oversight may be more difficult, as those who supervise agents activities may be further removed in time and place from the sales process.
 The intention of this course is to refocus you on compliant and ethical professional behavior.
 If you always concentrate on a clients needs and place them above your own, compliance should not be an obstacle in your practice.
 Putting the client first seems a simple concept, but sometimes it is difficult to implement.
 Topics covered include: Compliance, Ethics and Professionalism , Our Working Legal Framework, Communication and the Sales Process, Common Compliance Problems, Ethics and Compliance in Practice.